senopui/ComfyUI-Windows-Portable/QA_REPORT.md

 ## Executive Summary
 - Overall status: **PASS WITH GATING**
 - Local/static verification completed (YAML parsing, shell syntax, Python compileall).
+Checkout logs were reviewed from attached CI log exports.
 CI and artifact verification could not be performed because this checkout has no `origin` remote or GitHub metadata configured, so cu130/cu130-nightly runtime status is **not confirmed** here.

 ## Test Matrix
 | Check | Evidence | Status |